Trump to bar abortion referrals by family planning clinics

-The Trump administration says it will prohibit taxpayer-funded family planning clinics from referring women for abortions, a move certain to be challenged in court by abortion rights supporters.
+The Trump administration said Friday that it would bar taxpayer-funded family planning clinics from referring women for abortions, a move certain to be challenged in court by abortion rights supporters.

-The policy released Friday by the Health and Human Services Department pleased religious conservatives, a key building block of President Donald Trump's political base.
+The final rule released Friday by the Health and Human Services Department pleased religious conservatives, a key building block of President Donald Trump's political base.

-The administration plan would also prohibit family planning clinics from being housed in the same location as abortion providers.
+The administration plan also would prohibit federally funded family planning clinics from being housed in the same location as abortion providers.

 Sign Up and Save